ajmal017/stock-advisor-software/README.md

 * Send SNS Notifications with summary of returns and any trading activity

-## Trading Strategy
+## Portfolio Management Strategy
 The current strategy is to buy and hold a portfolio based on the most recent recommendations.
-When a new recommendation set is created, the portfolio will be rebalaned accordingly.
+When a new recommendation set is created, the portfolio will be balanced accordingly.
 Specifically, each time service is run, it will do the following:

 1) Read the latest recommendations and portfolio objects from S3.
 2) Reprice the portfolio and update it based on the contents of the recommendations.
 If the portfolio recommendations have changed then create a new portfolio, otherwise keep the existing one.